Almost everything occurring in todayâs world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 - Children from divorced families drop out of school at more than twice the rate of those from intact families.

 - Among teenage and adult females, parental divorce is linked to lower confidence, earlier sexual activity, greater delinquency, and difficulty establishing fulfilling, lasting adult heterosexual relationships.
 Yet the divorce usually occurred years before any difficulties were observed.

-- By age 18, a youth will have witnessed an astonishing 200,000 acts of violence on TV, including 40,000 murders, and this number is climbing.
+- By age 18, a youth will have witnessed an astonishing 200,000 acts of violence on television, including 16,000 murders, and this number is climbing.

-- Another result of rampant immorality is that each year, about 50 percent of new HIV cases occur in people ages 15-24.
+- Another result of rampant immorality is that each year worldwide, about 15 percent of new HIV cases occur in people ages 15-19.

 Current social and immoral trends show no sign of reversal, but rather a worsening, with media leading the way.
 The emerging picture is one of a civilization completely incapable of providing nations and peoples with enough social stability to survive.

 Any voice of reason is as âone crying in the wildernessâ against howling gale force winds.
 Such are denigrated as âvirtuecratsâ or âmorality policeâ hung up on old values and morals.

 Exploding Drug and Alcohol Abuse

 Another fallout from the deterioration of values is the specter of drug abuse.
 Worldwide, the United Nations World Drug Report 2017 estimated that as many as a quarter of a billion people are drug users.
 It was calculated that as a result of drug use, twenty-eight million âhealthyâ years of life were lost (includes disability and premature death).
 Substance abuse is truly a global phenomenon, with affluent nations the worst.